 When should I spay or neuter my kitten?

-Most Calgary vets recommend spaying or neutering at 4–5 months.
+Most Calgary vets recommend spaying or neutering around 4 to 5 months.
 Female cats can go into heat as early as 4 months, so earlier surgery prevents accidental pregnancy.
-Many shelters perform pediatric spay/neuter as early as 8–10 weeks (over 2 lbs).
+Many shelters perform paediatric spay/neuter at 8 to 10 weeks once kittens hit the clinic's minimum weight.
+Your veterinarian will recommend the right timing for your individual cat.
 Bringing home a kitten?

 How long does cat spay/neuter recovery take?

-Most cats recover fully in 7–14 days.
-The first 24 hours involve grogginess from anesthesia.
-By day 3, most want to play normally — the hard part is keeping them calm.
+Most cats recover fully in roughly 7 to 14 days.
+The first 24 hours involve grogginess from anaesthesia.
+By day 3, most want to play normally, and the hard part becomes keeping them calm.
 Female spay recovery takes slightly longer than male neuter because it's an abdominal surgery.
+Follow your veterinarian's written post-op instructions; they take precedence over any general timeline you read online.

 Will neutering my cat stop spraying?

-Yes, in most cases — especially if done before sexual maturity (around 5–6 months).
-Neutering eliminates the hormonal driver of spraying in 90%+ of male cats.
+In most cases, yes, especially if done before sexual maturity (around 5 to 6 months).
+Neutering eliminates the hormonal driver of spraying in the majority of male cats.
 If spraying is already an established habit, you may see partial improvement.
-Established spraying that doesn't resolve after neutering is often a stress or litter box issue — see our litter box problems guide.
+Established spraying that doesn't resolve after neutering is often a stress or litter box issue.
+See our litter box problems guide, and consult your veterinarian if the behaviour persists.

 What are the health benefits of spaying my cat?

-Spaying before first heat reduces mammary cancer risk by 90%+ and eliminates the risk of pyometra (a life-threatening uterine infection that affects up to 25% of unspayed female cats by age 10).
-Behaviorally, spaying eliminates heat cycles — no yowling, pacing, marking, or escape attempts during heat.
+Spaying before first heat reduces mammary cancer risk by 90%+ and eliminates the risk of pyometra, a life-threatening uterine infection commonly seen in unspayed older female cats.
+Behaviourally, spaying eliminates heat cycles, which means no yowling, pacing, marking, or escape attempts during heat.

 Can a pregnant cat be spayed in Calgary?

 Yes.
 Most Calgary clinics, including the City of Calgary No-Cost program, will spay a pregnant cat.
 The surgery ends the pregnancy.
-Many rescues recommend it given Calgary's ongoing kitten overpopulation problem — one unspayed female can produce up to 3 litters per year.
+Many rescues recommend it given Calgary's ongoing kitten overpopulation problem; one unspayed female can produce up to 3 litters per year.
+Your veterinarian will discuss timing and risks for your specific cat.

 Is it cheaper to adopt a fixed cat or buy a kitten and spay/neuter later?

 Adopting is almost always cheaper.
-A Calgary rescue adoption fee of $100–$250 already includes spay/neuter, full vaccines, microchip, and FIV/FeLV testing — services that cost $400–$700 from a vet.
+A Calgary rescue adoption fee of $100 to $250 already includes spay/neuter, full vaccines, microchip, and FIV/FeLV testing, services that cost roughly $400 to $700 from a vet.
 The cat itself is essentially free with adoption.
-See full cat adoption cost breakdown.
+See our full cat adoption cost breakdown and kitten checklist before deciding.

 Every cat from a Calgary rescue arrives spayed/neutered, vaccinated, microchipped, and FIV/FeLV tested.
 Adoption fees are less than the surgery alone.